 Sticky situations:

-Dating can be uncomfortable and even scary if you don’t know what your boundaries are or what your limits are.
+Dating can be uncomfortable and even scary if you don’t know what your boundaries or limits are, OR if you do and they are crossed.
 Examples of what I mean here are: going to a person’s house on the first date, allowing a person to pick you up and drive you for a first (or first few) date, kissing or getting physical earlier than comfortable, etc.

 Begin establishing your boundaries before you get out into the dating world.